WebAssembly/spec/spectec/test-prose/TEST.md

 ..........................................................

-1. Assert: Due to validation, a :ref:`vector type <syntax-V128>` is on the top of the stack.
+1. Assert: Due to validation, a vector type is on the top of the stack.

 #.
 Pop the value :math:`(\mathsf{v{\scriptstyle 128}}{.}\mathsf{const}~c_1)` from the stack.